HAlGhanim/Express-Template-FS/README.md

 # Express-Template-FS

-In this template, you have all the necessary apis, models, middlewares, and files for a functional user authentication application.
-Rate limit middleware is included to prevent brute force attacks.
+In this template, you have all the necessary apis, models, middlewares, and files for a functional user authentication application that connects to your MongoDB.

 Simply fork this repo and you will be able to choose it as a Github template for any new repos you create.